softwareQinc/qpp/INSTALL.md

     ```

 - If you enable
-[MATLAB](http://www.mathworks.com/products/matlab/) support, you may need to set
-the environment variable `DYLD_LIBRARY_PATH` is set to point to the
+[MATLAB](http://www.mathworks.com/products/matlab/) support, you may need to set the environment variable `DYLD_LIBRARY_PATH` to point to the
 [MATLAB](http://www.mathworks.com/products/matlab/)
 compiler shared libraries location, such as